 In 1878, the island of Cyprus experienced a change in its administration.
 Though still under Ottoman sovereignty (established in 1571 after a war against the Venetians), it became a British protectorate in exchange for a tribute to the Sultan, as stipulated by the treaty of Berlin.
 The arrival of the British heralded the acceleration of several processes related to modernisation.
 Of particular interest are those related to modern knowledge production and to governmentality.
 Novel though they were, these methods did not appear out of the blue.
 Almost half a century earlier the Ottomans attempted a male population census, followed shortly thereafter by a land and property survey that was a landmark in the modernisation of the fiscal system.

 One of the most emblematic innovations of that British was in the realm of cartography.
 The island’s first governor, known as High Commissioner, Sir Garnet Wolseley, requested a rough map of Cyprus.
 The scale of this map for the use of the administration was set to one inch per mile (1 : 63,360).
 For the creation of this map, Lord Kitchener, together with some of the work teams and equipment, arrived in Cyprus in 1878.
 By June 1881 more than 70%% of the total land area (2,600 square miles), together with large-scale (1 : 2,500) city maps (Nicosia, Famagusta, and Limassol), had been recorded.
 By the end of 1881 most of the field work was essentially complete.
 The next step involved office work by drafting field measurements onto the map.
-By the end of 1882 cooperation with the Stanford publishing house had already started and by February 1883, Kitchener had completed the design and transcription of measurements, elevations and details to all of the sheets of the map, save one (Kitchener, 1883).
+By the end of 1882 cooperation with the Stanford publishing house had already started.
+By February 1883, the hill shading was complete on all of the map sheets, save one (Kitchener, 1883).
 Kitchener’s trigonometric network has been used in subsequent surveying work and formed the basis for the development of the geodetic network still in use today.

 The one-inch-to-the-mile-scale map consists of fifteen sheets plus the title sheet.
 In August 1879 Blackwood’s Magazine published an article entitled ‘Notes from Cyprus’, in which the island is seen through the eyes of the ‘occupying forces’ (Notes on Cyprus, 1879).
 The information mentioned in this article was essentially what the work teams, under the guidance of Kitchener, were attempting to encapsulate in the map.
 The article notes the variance of landscape and climate on the island and stresses that changes in the landscape are many and extreme.
 It highlights how a clearing scorched by the sun easily turns into a pleasant cool shade of a tropical garden with running waters and olive, orange, fig and palm trees.
 It describes the dense pine forests and how riverside ferns are common land cover, noting further how the morphology of the terrain is characterised by steep slopes with many water sources that form a dense hydrographic network.
 According to the article, the northern part of the island is isolated by high mountains enclosing it, but the narrow strip of land between the mountains and the north coast is extremely fertile land, covered by carob and olive trees.
 Situated in strategic positions atop the mountains one finds the castles of St Hilarion, Buffavento and Kantara.
 There are streams running through alluvial or rocky terrain, while the water table is found at only 18-20 feet.
 The article goes on to explain that the installation of some water mills would help irrigate large areas, instead of relying solely on rainfall.
 It earmarks the fertile plains, especially in the Paphos region, to point out that carry enough water for fruit farming.
 The article further observes that the agricultural resources of the island are rich, asserting that that if appropriate practices were implemented the plains would be suitable for many crops, such as cereals and tobacco while vineyards are explicitly mentioned for their high productivity.
 It also points that that the old wineries in the Akamas region indicate the suitability for vine cultivation, an area used for pasture at the time.